Robust Dialogue State Tracking with Weak Supervision and Sparse Data: TripPy-R: Robust Triple Copy DST

 \paragraph{Value Matching}

-In contrast to picklist based methods such as~\citet{zhang2019find}, TripPy-R performs value matching as an optional step.
-We match the dialogue context $\vctr{q}_{2,\mathrm{o}}$ as encoded by the sequence attention to the list of slot-value candidates.
-More formally, we first create a slot-value representation for a value candidate $V_{S_i,j}$ of slot $S_i$, and learn matching of context and candidate values via \emph{value attention}:
+In contrast to picklist based methods such as by~\citet{zhang2019find}, TripPy-R performs value matching as an optional step.
+We first create slot-value representations for all value candidates $V_{S_i,j}$ of slot $S_i$, and learn matching of dialogue context $\vctr{q}_{\mathrm{o}}$ to the list of candidate values via \emph{value attention}: